BinayaS/Probit-and-Percentage-Conversion-Program/README.md

 # Probit and Percentage Conversion Program
 Uses the (Finney and Stevens 1948) function to calculate percentages from a probit and uses this to make a table that can be used to find a probit from a percentage with fairly accurate results

+Citation: Finney, D. J., and W. L. Stevens. ?A Table for the Calculation of Working Probits and Weights in Probit Analysis.?
+Biometrika, vol. 35, no. 1/2, 1948, pp. 191?201.
+JSTOR, www.jstor.org/stable/2332639.
+Accessed 22 Jan.
+2020.

 ------------------------------------------------------------------------------------------------------------------------------------------

 This program has three functions